shafaq-aslam/data-analytics-dairy/README.md

 ---

-## 🌟 Why This Diary?
+## 🌱 Why This Diary?

-To track my journey, reinforce concepts, and showcase real-world problem-solving using data.
+To track my learning journey, reinforce concepts, and showcase real-world problem-solving using data.
 If you're learning analytics too — feel free to explore, fork, or drop a ⭐!

 > 💬 “Without data, you're just another person with an opinion.” — W. Edwards Deming